 When she visited Britain in 1909 to demonstrate clairvoyance to the Spiritualist groups she stocked up with perfumes from my grandparents and allowed my grandmother to copy some 600 recipes and spells from the hand written minute-book she carried on her travels.
 These recipes, translated from the curious Creole French of Madame Labeau’s original, now form part of my own hand written grimoire that runs to several volumes.

 It is not known whether the precious grimoire still exists.
-We first knew of Margaret Bruce through Dolores Ashcroft-Nowicki, co-founder of the SOL Association, who gave us the recluse’s address in Ireland.
+We first knew of Margaret Bruce through Dolores Ashcroft-Nowicki, co-founder of the SOL Association, who gave us the recluse’s address in County Durham.
 From there we requested her catalogue and soon became regular customers.
 Her incense, oils and other products were of unsurpassed virtue.
 The little book, MAGICK, is among the most highly valued of rare books in our library.

 All sanity, all reality, all nature is, together with magick, retreating from the suffocating menace of mankind.
 If you wish to discover real magick perhaps you should hurry!